efalope2059/Group16-Final-INST377FA2021/README.md

 - PUT - Updates an existing record by biome ID number based on req.body
 - DELETE - Deletes an existing record by biome ID number

+`/api/fight_mode` - API route to see fight mode information for each fight_mode_id
+- GET - Returns a JSON object containing information about each fight mode record joined with animals table to retrieve to animal name with the animal_id
+- POST - Inserts a new record into the MYSQL database based on req.body
+- PUT - Updates an existing record by fight_mode_id number based on req.body
+- DELETE - Deletes an existing record by fight_mode_id number

 ## Known Bugs
 As of 12/2/2021, the POST method for the animals API unfortunately does not function due to foreign key constraints in the database that requires each record in the animals table to have values in the foreign key columns (such as extinction_extinction_id, etc).
 ## Future Developments